CHW Training Opportunities

 Oral Health Training

-Developed in partnership with DHEC Department of Oral Health & SC Oral Health Coalition.
+Developed in partnership with SC Department of Health & Environmental Control (SCDHEC) Division of Oral Health & SC Oral Health Action Network.
 Based on Smiles for Life curriculum, this training includes child oral health, adult oral health, geriatric oral health, and oral health during pregnancy.
 Learn how CHWs successfully address the oral health needs of the state and the needs of their participants.

 CHW Supervisor Training

 The CHW Supervisor Training is designed for individuals who want to gain a better understanding of the CHW Model in order to more effectively support the work of their CHWs in the field.
 This training provides supervisors with the opportunity to develop a better understanding of the critical role of CHWs in the communities they serve and how to address common challenges when supervising CHWs.
-Scholarships are available for SC residents who qualify.
-To complete the scholarship application, please click here.
+The standard cost of this training is $75, $50 for organizations making less than 200k annually, and $30 for self-pay and/or independent CHWs.

 Perinatal CHW Workshop